 We do not have our own marketing, sales, or distribution capabilities.
 In order to commercialize our product candidates, if approved for commercial sale, we must either develop a sales and marketing infrastructure or collaborate with third parties that have sales and marketing experience.
-In December 2020, we entered into a license and collaboration agreement with Ultragenyx for setrusumab.
+In December 2020, we entered into a license and collaboration agreement with Ultragenyx for setrusumab and in December 2023, we entered into an exclusive global license agreement with ReproNovo for the development and commercialization of leflutrozole.
 For our other current and future product candidates we intend to take strategic decisions on whether to further develop them, potentially through to approval, directly commercializing globally or in certain territories, or to seek a partner for further development, co-development and/or commercialization.
-For product candidates we intend to commercialize or co-commercialize, we must either establish a sales and marketing organization with technical expertise and supporting distribution capabilities in major markets or potentially outsource aspects of these functions to third parties or partners.
+For product candidates we intend to commercialize or cocommercialize, we must either establish a sales and marketing organization with technical expertise and supporting distribution capabilities in major markets or potentially outsource aspects of these functions to third parties or partners.